Links on Android Authority may earn us a commission. Learn more.

 Meanwhile, the Dimensity 720 dips below the 800 series in terms of capabilities, packing a Mali-G57 MC3 GPU and a less powerful octa-core CPU design (2x Cortex-A76 rather than 4x Cortex-A76).
 It also tops out at a 90Hz refresh rate and lacks Wi-Fi 6 support.

 The latest low-end 5G chip from MediaTek is the Dimensity 700 (announced in November 2020), and it has a lot in common with the earlier Dimensity 720.
 But the big difference here is in the GPU, as it offers more budget-focused Mali-G57 MC2 graphics.
 It also seems like the new chip lacks machine learning silicon.
 It’s not all bad though, as the Dimensity 700 sees slightly higher CPU clock speeds and dual-SIM 5G support.

 The mid-range and budget Dimensity processors haven’t landed in as many high-profile phones as Qualcomm’s mid-range 5G silicon.
 But it’s still seen landed in a healthy number of phones.

 MediaTek’s bread and butter isn’t in flagships though, as it’s a major player in mid-range segments and below.
 But its mid-range segment has been shaken up somewhat thanks to the arrival of a new chipset family.

 MediaTek Helio G

-The MediaTek Helio G series is the newest family of chips in the brand’s arsenal, focusing on gaming and pure performance in general.
+The MediaTek Helio G series is the newest family of processors in the chip designer’s portfolio, focusing on gaming and general performance on a budget.
 All of these chips sport the firm’s HyperEngine technology for smoother gaming performance.